Sport New Zealand Logo

 So how do we do that?
 How do we practice mental resilience?

 There are lots of these moments that we can create with our tamariki — games like this little piggy or going on a bear hunt, or trying to do jigsaws, or putting blocks and shapes into holes.
-These kinds of games expose children to moderate amounts of stress at a young age, and allow them to practise various coping strategies; they help our children to build resilience.
+These kinds of games expose children to moderate amounts of stress at a young age — in the same way that a competitive sporting environment might expose its participants to stress — and allow them to practise various coping strategies; they help our children to build resilience.

 So much of play involves activating stress to a tolerable level and calming down.
-Consider simple activities like climbing higher and higher, or throwing the ball further; we instinctively think of these as games that — besides being a crucial source of enjoyment and fun for our children — will help them to build their physical resilience and, over time, promote a life of physical activity that will benefit their overall physical health; but in challenging themselves, succeeding and failing, and perhaps even experiencing environmental risk factors (such as tripping or falling from a mild height), they are also practising mental resilience — and ultimately building their overall resilience levels.
+Consider simple activities like climbing higher and higher, or throwing the ball further; we instinctively think of these as games that, besides being a crucial source of enjoyment and fun for our children, will help them to build their physical resilience and, over time, promote a life of physical activity that will benefit their overall physical and mental health; but in challenging themselves, succeeding and failing, and perhaps even experiencing environmental risk factors (such as tripping or falling from a mild height), they are also practising mental resilience — and ultimately building their overall resilience levels.

-Similarly, team sport — and the inherent social challenges and opportunities that accompany it — doesn’t just produce benefits related to physical health, but provides invaluable opportunities for children to develop psychological skills and mental resilience.
+Similarly, team sport — and the inherent social challenges and opportunities that accompany it — doesn’t just produce benefits related to physical health, but provides invaluable opportunities for children to develop psychological skills, mental resilience, and ultimately support their long-term mental health.

 However, it is important to note that we don’t learn resilience when we’re under too much pressure

-Therefore it’s crucial for parents and coaches to understand what that stress tipping point is — what level the tamariki and rangatahi they support can work up to.
+Therefore, when trying to develop resilient athletes, it’s crucial for parents and coaches to understand what that stress tipping point is — what level the tamariki and rangatahi they support can work up to.
+Even adults — whether they’re parents, coaches, or elite athletes — can become overburdened by stress factors and experience negative mental health outcomes.

-How Can Parents Help Their Children Build Resilience — When Do We Help and When Do We Leave Them to Work Things Out?
+How Parents Can Help Their Children Build Resilience and Safeguard Their Mental Health: When Do We Help and When Do We Leave Them to Work Things Out?

-So, as parents, we need to observe our children and ask ourselves: “Do I think it’s tolerable?”.
+As parents, we need to observe our children and ask ourselves: “Do I think it’s tolerable?”.
 Now the question there is not “Are they crying?”, because tolerable stress sometimes involves crying.
-A better question to ask is “Do I think they are in control?”.
-It might mean they’re angry, or they’re anxious, or they’re sad, but do you think they still have the capacity to get back to where they need to?
+Therefore a better approach might be to ask “Do I think they are in control?”.
+They might be angry, or anxious, or sad, but do you think they still have the capacity to get back to where they need to?

-As discussed, sport — whether individual or team sport; through clubs, informal environments, or physical education in schools — and other forms of physical activity provide great opportunities to help children develop resilience at a young age.
-Below, we’ll look deeper into creating opportunities for young people to build psychological resilience on the sports field.
+As discussed, sport — whether individual or team sport, through clubs, informal environments, or physical education in schools — and other forms of physical activity provide great opportunities to help children develop resilience at a young age and bolster their long-term mental health.
+Below, we’ll look deeper into creating opportunities for young people to build psychological resilience and improve their mental health on the sports field.

 Read: Using sport to help forge resilience

-Building Resilience While the Adolescent Brain Is Upgrading
+Building Resilience and Bolstering Mental Health While the Adolescent Brain Is Upgrading

-Why Individual and Team Sport Environments Are Great Places to Practice and Learn Resilience
+Why Individual and Team Sport Environments Are Great Places to Practice and Develop Resilience

 We know that young people want to play sport to be with their mates, have fun, and be challenged.
 But there are so many moments in sport — teamwork, building relationship skills, learning to compete, win, and lose on the sports field — which layer into building resilience.

-Learning to cope with losing is a really important part of developing our psychological resilience, and sport provides plenty of opportunities practise that.
-Kathryn emphasises that it’s important sometimes to feel failure.
+Learning to cope with losing is a really important part of developing our psychological resilience, and sport provides plenty of opportunities to practise that.
+In fact, sport can be great for providing significant stress-producing adversities in a safe environment, and without over-stressing individuals.
+Kathryn emphasises that it’s important for children to experience failure sometimes.

 “Think about them going for their first job interview?
 Are you going to go to their boss and say, ‘Look, could you just hire them because they were nice in the interview?’
 There are going to be times in life when you’re going to learn, you’re probably going to have a relationship breakup at some stage in your life, you’re going to lose someone you love, all of those sorts of things.
 They happen and we can’t stop these things happening.
 So, the more resilience we build, the more people can feel their bodies and recognise those emotions and allow those emotions and then practise, like riding the bike, to bring themselves back down, even though those things happen.